thameemk/SDE-PlacementQuestions/Recursion/README.md

 ### What is base case?
 A base case is the bottom point of a recursive program or we will get the output at this stage

 Example:- Factorial of a number.
 Here the end point is 1!

+### Technical Terms related to recursion
+- Stack Overflow
+- Circular Flow